cscadmin/cscadmin.github.io/README.md

 ## !
 Coronavirus Update !

-Due to the current **Coronavirus** situation, we have moved our meetings to be **online** only (using the Zoom app) during 2020. *New members are very welcome at these  sessions, please get in [contact](/contact.html) to obtain instructions for joining us online*.
-We are very keen to get back to meeting in person in 2021, but we have decided put everyone's health first at the moment.
+Due to the current **Coronavirus** situation, we have moved to having a monthly **online** meeting (using the Zoom app) during 2020 and early 2021 - timetable [here](/events.html). *New members are very welcome at these  sessions, please get in [contact](/contact.html) to obtain instructions for joining us online*.
+We are very keen to get back to meeting in person later in 2021, but we have decided to put everyone's health first at the moment.

 ## Welcome !

 Craven Speakers Club is here to help _you_ improve your **speaking & presentation skills**

 - We're a friendly, local, not-for-profit club
-- We meet regularly in **Skipton** - [2020 events timetable here](/events.html)
+- We meet regularly in **Skipton** - [2020/21 events timetable here](/events.html)
-- We're a member of the UK national [Association of Speakers Clubs](http://www.speakersclubs.uk/)
+- We're a member of the UK national [Association of Speakers Clubs](https://the-asc.org.uk/)

 ## Join Us...

 Our members gain **confidence** and **support**, growing to become _better_ **speakers**, _better_ **presenters** and _better_ **leaders**.

-- We meet every other week - **7.30pm** at _The Soroptimist's Rooms, 28 Otley St, Skipton, BD23 1EW_
+- In normal circumstances we meet every other week - **7.30pm until 9pm** at _The Soroptimist's Rooms, 28 Otley St, Skipton, BD23 1EW_
-- **First meeting free** - then a small subscription to cover venue hire (less than £5 per session)
+- **First 3 meetings free** - then after that a small fee to cover venue hire (less than £5 per time)
 - We run an established training programme that's been **proven to work**
 - Benefit from our _supportive, fun, relaxed, pressure-free_ environment